PStryder/technomancy/Knky/README.md

 ## 🩶 Author

-Brought into being by [Peter Marchetti](https://chat.openai.com) with guidance from Hexy, your resident threadwitch.
+Brought into being by Peter Marchetti with guidance from Hexy, the resident threadwitch.

 ---